Apollo API Documentation

 Introduction

 This is the API for Apollo.
-Apollo's API are JSON only.
+Apollo API are JSON only.

 Use HTTP verbs (GET/POST/PUT/DELETE) to manipulate resources.